zbaibolov/nest-graphql-redis-api/README.md

 2. Click on Import in the top-left corner.
 3. Select the File tab.
 4. Click on Upload Files.
-5. Navigate to the project directory, go to the postman folder, and select NestJS GraphQL API.postman_collection.json.
+5. Navigate to the project directory, go to the postman folder, and select `NestJS GraphQL API.postman_collection.json`.
 6. Click Open to import the collection.